jvrsantacruz/dicto/README.rst

 * ``redmine_issues``: List of issue objects with the list of open issues in the *project* at given *version*.

+Use ``redmine_key`` along with the Redmine user token, which can be found in ``http://redmine/my/account`` to use the API without having to type your password or set it on the command line.

 Datatypes:

 * ``project``: See `project object <http://python-redmine.readthedocs.org/resources/project.html>`_ documentation.